cjanke/tucows-takehome-2026/README.md

 See `db/01_schema.sql` for full definitions and inline commentary.

 # Design decisions and commentary

+Normally credentials would be stored in a .env file and NOT in plain text in `docker-compose.yml`, but since this is a toy problem we're doing plain text for ease of testing for everyone.

 After seeking input from Claude, I decided to use `xml.etree.ElementTree` for the XML parsing library - it's available by default for python, and the XML we'll be working with is simple and predictable.